SleeplessChallenger/Python_asynchronous_course/6) Libraries built on top of asyncio.md/Libraries_notes.md

 Let’s look at first two files: `noSync.py`  & `asyncOnly.py`

-First file is just ordinary one, but of we look at the second, then things can become more interesting.
+First file is just ordinary one, but if we look at the second, then things can become more interesting.

 Although all files have async before them, 2/4 have real benefit from it, others don’t